 ‘Equal Care Day’ is a new community initiative which calls on European institutions to mark a European Equal Care Day.
 Launched originally on 29th February 2016, Equal Care Day aims to raise awareness of how caring and carers are undervalued in our society.
 Like the equal pay gap, there is an equal care gap with an unfair distribution of caring responsibilities between men and women.

-Care work is mostly invisible work, often ignored, just like the leap day 29th February.
+Care work is mostly invisible work and often ignored, just like the leap day of February 29.
 Therefore ‘Equal Care Day’ is to be held on the on 29th of February in leap years, or, by necessity, on 1st March in all other years.
-Equal Care Day increases awareness of how much longer men need to care than women - to contribute the same amount of care work - 80% of care is done by women (whether at home, as voluntary work or as a profession).

-Raising and educating the children, the care of the sick, the elderly, people with disabilities, the 'mental load'*… Who cares?
-Who does the cooking, the shopping, the laundry, the wiping of bottoms?
-Who cleans and nurses – who takes care and - at what price?!
+Raising and educating children, caring for the sick and elderly, people with disabilities, the 'mental load'*: Who cares?
+Who nourishes and cooks, who feeds, cleans up, does the laundry?
+Who takes care and - at what price?!

-'Equal Care Day’ demands fair pay of professional care work and fair distribution of care and the dismantling of structural discrimination.
+'Equal Care Day’ initiative demands fair pay of professional care work and fair distribution of private care work as well as the dismantling of structural discrimination.

-The association klische*esc e.V. is offering the name ‘Equal Care Day’ and its logo (download) to unite all events on the 29th of February 2020.
-It will co-ordinate the German press and public relations work and would love people and organisations from other countries to get involved.
+Klische*esc e.V. is providing an overarching roof for ‘Equal Care Day’ and a common logo (download) in order to unite all events happening on the 29th of February 2020.
+Klische*esc e.V. will further coordinate the German public relations work and invites people and organizations from other countries to get involved and act collectively.

-*For the definition of ‘metal load’ pls have a look at ‘You should‘ve asked’ from the french comic artist Emma.
+*For the definition of ‘metal load’ pls refer to comic ‘You should‘ve asked’ by the french artist Emma.